 Why should you buy this?
 The Espin Sport is a solid economic ebike option.

 Who it’s for?
-Those looking to test the ebike waters without breaking the bank.
+Those looking to buy their first ebike without breaking the bank.

 How much will it cost? $1,888